What is the function of throughbolts?

 It is common for installers to overtighten throughbolts using a long lever, you may think that tighter is better, however, all that this will achieve, is over-stressing the anchor.
 If you under torque the throughbolt you run the risk of the fixture moving after load relaxation, therefore it is very important to use a torque wrench to install a throughbolt anchor correctly.

-When installing throughbolts, it is essential to drill the right sized hole, the diameter is labelled on the anchor.
+When installing throughbolts, it is essential to drill the right sized hole, the diameter is labelled in the manufactuer’s instructions.

 How to set a throughbolt – BS 8539 guidance